Frequently Asked Room Selection Questions

 Q: Can I cancel my Housing Contract if I change my mind about living on campus?

 A: If you are going to be a first, second, or third-year student, this will not really be an option.
-The only time you would be allowed to cancel a contract is if you have received permission from the Housing Office or the Dean of Students Office to move off-campus.
+The only time you would be allowed to cancel a contract is if you have received permission from the Residence Life Office to move off-campus.
 If you have not received that permission, you will be expected to live on-campus.

-If you are going to be a fourth-year student, you can cancel your contract before June 1 without penalty.
-If you cancel after June 1 you will be subject to a $400 cancellation fee and the forfeiture of your $100 Housing Deposit.
+If you are going to be a fourth-year student (or beyond), you can cancel your contract before June 1 without penalty.
+If you cancel after June 1 you will be subject to a $400 cancelation fee and the forfeiture of your $100 Housing Deposit.

 Q: How many Theme Houses are there?